Albanian cuisine: Meat and fish

 Gjel deti me përshesh (turkey with përshesh) is the usual New Year's dish in many Albanian families and also consumed in other kind of celebrations.
 Turkey is first boiled and then roasted and served with përshesh, which is prepared by baking pieces of kulaç (a kind of bread) with turkey broth, along with mint and other spices.

 Paçe is traditionally common in Albania.
 It is made with a sheep's, pig's or any cattle's head, boiled until meat comes off easily.
 It is then stewed with garlic, onion, black pepper and vinegar.
 Sometimes a little flour is added to thicken the stew.

 Proshute is a term used in Albania for many types of salami and ham, which has been seasoned, cured and air-dried.
 It is served rather at breakfast or lunch as an appetizer.
 Dishes which consist of proshute include omelete me proshute dhe djathe, role buke me proshute and sallate orizi me pjeper dhe proshute.

 Qofte are fried meatballs, which are usually made of minced meat, herbs and spices and cooked with tomato sauce and vegetables or beans.
 Throughout the country there are few specialized shops called qofteri, which offer qofte and beer.

-Mimilige is made of cornmeal that is boiled in water with the intestines of lamb, butter, cheese and corn flour.
-This warm dish can be baked, grilled, fried or served creamy.
-It is a very prominent dish in the Labëria region.

 Pies

-Pite is considered as well as one of the national food of Albania and most of Albanians.
+Pite is considered as well one of the national foods of Albania by most Albanians.
 Several internationally renowned musicians of Albanian heritage such as Rita Ora, Dua Lipa and Action Bronson spread their passion about this Albanian dish.

 It is often served hot, fresh and with pickled vegetables, honey, yogurt or fruit jam.
 Nowadays, flia mainly features in large social gatherings, weddings, births and other ceremonies and events.
 Fli is a dish mainly cooked in Kosovo.
-It is important to note that the dishes may differ depending on the region of Albania.
+The dishes may differ depending on the region of Albania.
+Fli is made carefully and in a different way with a specific type of charcoal lid.

 Bakllasarëm is a layered pie, otherwise known as pite, without anything inside, which is covered with yogurt and garlic and then heated again.
 It is particularly eaten for lunch.
-Another popular dish is Kungullur, which is made of filo pastry layers filled with mashed pumpkin, butter, salt or sugar.
+Another popular dish is kungullur, which is made of filo pastry layers filled with mashed pumpkin, butter, salt or sugar.

-Notable pies include Byrek, Pepeq, Shaprak, Qollopita or Lakror.
+Notable pies include byrek, pepeq, shaprak, qollopita or lakror.
 Lakror is a pie that has layers of dough thinner than a byrek and it is traditionally cooked on embers, covered with a metal semispherical lid.
 Common fillings are leek and gjizë or tomato and onion.
 It is a specialty of Southern Albanian regions, like Lunxheri or Korça.